Hit By A Car While Riding a Bicycle?

 Although bicycles are a great mode of transportation, you are particularly vulnerable to injury if you are hit by a car while riding a bike.
-In fact, bike riders can sustain serious injuries, including fractures and a need for surgery when involved in an accident.
-Here are some important things you need to know if you were hurt in a bike accident.
+Let a Bronx bicycle accident lawyer explain what you need to do if you were hit by a car.

 How Do You Prove (And Win) a Bicycle Accident Case?